 During your first days of running, your pace should be only slightly faster—or exactly the same speed—as your walking pace.
 Beginner runners often feel like they are running out of breath, which happens when you run too fast.

 As you build on your experience, after several weeks or months, you can start thinking about pace and distance.
-You could even sign up for your first 5K race (which is 3.1 miles).
-Strategies for Getting Faster.
+You could even sign up for your first 5K race (which is 3.1 miles). since 2005.
+She is the author of two popular fitness books.

 4. Set a Schedule and Stick to It